hexdsl/HexDSL.Com/content/index.md

   - website
   - index
 ---
 ![HexDSL Banner](WebBanner.jpg)

 Hi, I'm HexDSL.
 I post about all sorts of things.
 There really is no theme.
 I post about things I think about and a lot of it is random rambling and book/writing talk.
 If you are here for my social links or a discord invite, please click on [[Socials]] for all that stuff.
 If you have a comment question, then please email me or use Discord.
-I answer mail that comes to [hexdsl@gmail.com](mailto:hexdsl@gmail.com), I welcome writing thoughts and questions.
+I answer mail that comes to [hexdsl@gmail.com,](mailto:hexdsl@gmail.com) I welcome writing thoughts and questions.

-This website is powered by Obsidian, which means that the sidebar, to the left, is very intractable and the site wide search is also very responsive.
+This website is powered by [Quartz](https://quartz.jzhao.xyz), which means that the sidebar, to the left, is very intractable and the site wide search is also very responsive.
 I encourage you to use that side bar for older posts, as there is much more than the list below may indicate.

 # 📰 Posts & Articles
 You can read my most recent story right here!